Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8ps.md

 2.b.
 Examine the structure of insulin from [link](http://pdb101.rcsb.org/motm/14How) is human insulin different from pig insulin?
 Examine the structure of designer insulins from [link-2](http://pdb101.rcsb.org/motm/194) Pick either long-acting or fast-acting insulins.
 What changes to the protein made these designerproteins (e.g., long-acting or fast-acting) possible? (bullet points)

 2.c.
-Examine the following resources:First, skim the article titled: “Why is There No Generic Insulin?
-Historical Origins of a ModernProblem.”[link-3](https://www.nejm.org/doi/full/10.1056/NEJMms1411398)
+Examine the following resources:

+First, skim the article titled: “Why is There No Generic Insulin?
+Historical Origins of a Modern Problem.”[link] (https://www.nejm.org/doi/full/10.1056/NEJMms1411398)

-Next, the link to an open source project for making insulin: [link-4](http://openinsulin.org/)
+Next, the link to an open source project for making insulin: [link](http://openinsulin.org/)

 Is it ok for the DIY bioengineers to create their own insulin?
 Use the Rousseau and Hobbesdiscussion to argue for your position?
 (2 to 3 sentences)

 Extra resources:
 1. https://www.gene.com/stories/cloning-insulin